fitz-n-scoots/learning_python_fundamentals/examples/chapter#3/chapter#3.md

 "victor \n is \n a \n kid "

 ## whats a list in python
-a group of separated charecters
+a group of separated charecters and numbers

 ## asign a list to a variable called `pet_names`
 pet_names = ["cat", "dog", "snake"]